exercism/cobol/docs/TESTS.md

   This document should describe everything related to running tests in the track.

-  If your track uses skipped tests, this document can explain why thet is used and how to unskip tests.
+  If your track uses skipped tests, this document can explain why that is used and how to unskip tests.

   This document can also link to the testing framework documentation.